Perak: Second World War

 There had been a Japanese community in Perak since 1893, managing the bus service between the town of Ipoh and Batu Gajah, and running brothels in Kinta.
 There were a number of other Japanese-run businesses in Ipoh, including dentists, photo studios, laundries, tailors, barbers, and hotels.
 Activity increased as a result of the close relationship created by the Anglo-Japanese Alliance.

-Early in July 1941, before the beginning of World War II, a Ceylonese Malay policeman serving under the British administration in Perak raised an alert.
-A Japanese business owner living in the same building had told him that Japanese troops were on their way, approaching not around Singapore from the sea, as expected by the British, but from Kota Bharu in Kelantan, with bicycle infantry and rubber boats.
+Early in July 1941, a Ceylonese Malay policeman serving under the British administration in Perak raised an alert after a Japanese business owner living in the same building told him that Japanese troops were on their way, approaching not around Singapore from the sea, as expected by the British, but from Kota Bharu in Kelantan, with bicycle infantry and rubber boats.
 The policeman informed the British Chief Police Officer in Ipoh, but his claim was laughed off.
 By 26 December 1941, the Imperial Japanese Army (IJA) had arrived in Ipoh, the capital, moving southwards from Thailand.
 The following day they went on to Taiping, leaving destruction and heavy casualties in their wake.
 The British forces, retreating from the north of the Malay Peninsula under Lieutenant-General Lewis Heath, had moved a further 80–100 mi to the Perak River (Sungai Perak), damaging the route behind them to slow the Japanese advance.
 With the approval of Lieutenant-General Arthur Percival, the British mounted a defensive stand near the river mouth and in Kampar, leaving the towns of Ipoh, Kuala Kangsar and Taiping unguarded.

-Most civil administrations were closed down, the European administrators and civilians evacuating to the south.
+Most civil administrations were closed down, since the European administrators and civilians evacuated south.
 By mid-December, the Japanese had reached Kroh in the interior of Perak, moving in from Kota Bharu in Kelantan.
 The Japanese arrived both from the east and by boat along the western coast.
 Within 16 days of their first landings, they had captured the entire northern part of the Malay Peninsula.
 The British were left trying to blockade the main road heading south from Ipoh.
 While the defending troops briefly slowed the Japanese at the Battle of Kampar and at the mouth of the Perak River, the Japanese advance along the trunk road, followed up with bombing and water-borne incursions, forced the British to retreat further south.